SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/statistics/request.md

     * **Category**: Sums measurable values by category.
     * **User**: Sums measurable values by user.
     * **Priority**: Sums measurable values by priority.
     * **Mailbox**: Sums measurable values by mailbox.
-Requests not generated from e-mails are ignored.
+Requests not generated from emails are ignored.

 4. Set these options as necessary: